 Related articles:

-About entity detection
+About entity classification

 - Creating an entity to represent the piece of information you care about.